 The President of the United States visits Seattle for the third time this year on Tuesday.

-President Barack Obama will stay overnight at a Bellevue hotel and depart on Wednesday morning -- something he hasn't done on his prior trips.
+President Barack Obama will stay overnight at a downtown Seattle hotel and depart on Wednesday morning -- something he hasn't done on his prior trips.

-Thepresident's day will begin in Portland with fundraisers, then Obama will arrive at Seattle's Boeing Field Tuesday evening around 5:50 p.m.
+Thepresident's day will begin in Portland for a fundraiser there, then Obama will arrive in Seattle Tuesday evening around 5:50 p.m. at Boeing Field.

 He will be immediately whisked away to two fundraising events, expected to net around $2 million for his re-election campaign.